davingss/CryptoTracker/README.md

  To use **CryptoCurrency** simply clone or download.

  # Issues
- If you have any issues..kind file one
+ If you have any issues kindly file one

  # Contributing
 I would love to welcome contributions and support from other developers.
 Please refer to each project's style guidelines and guidelines for submitting patches and additions.
 In general, i follow the "fork-and-pull" Git workflow.